Code Kunst: 2013–2017: Signing to Highgrnd

-2018-present: Signing to AOMG
+2018–present: Signing to AOMG

 Code Kunst left HIGHGRND and joined AOMG in June 2018.
 In September 2018, he officially appeared in the Korean Hip-Hop survival show Show Me the Money 777 as one of the judges.
 "Good Day", a song he composed on the show, received positive reviews from critics.
 Loopy and Kid Milli from his team won second and third place in Show Me the Money 777.

 In 2019, Code Kunst, along with Jay Park, Simon Dominic, Woo Won-jae, and Gray, appeared as judges on the audition program Signhere started by Korean Hip-hop label AOMG and MBN.
 In the same year, he appeared in another Hip-hop reality survival program High School Rapper 3.
 He was in the same team with The Quiett.
 Together they produced "Go High" (feat.
 Changmo, Woo Won-jae), sang by female rapper Lee Young-ji, who became the final winner to the show.

 Code Kunst released his fourth studio album People in 2020.
 In the same year, he was announced as a producer for 'Show Me the Money 9' along with Paloalto as a team.
 In 2021, he won Producer of the Year at the Korean Hip-hop Awards.
-He then appeared as a winning producer for ‘Show Me the Money 10’ along with Gaeko of the rap group Dynamic Duo.
+He then appeared as a winning producer for Show Me the Money 10 along with Gaeko of the rap group Dynamic Duo.

 In 2023, he released his fifth studio album Remember Archive.

+Television

+Jo has appeared on I Live Alone as a regular cast since 2022.
+For his appearance on the show, he won the Rookie Award in 2022 and Popularity Award in 2023 at the MBC Entertainment Awards.

+In March 2024, Jo was announced as one of the panelists for South Korean dating reality show, My Sibling's Romance.